-The Explorer will need to employ a wide range of robotics technologies and cutting-edge know-how from deep sea underwater robotic systems, 3D map reconstruction, control and navigation, autonomy and other areas of interest.
-The technologies will be adapted to and tested in laboratory conditions, similar to those found in flooded mines, integrating imaging and other non-destructive, non-invasive surveying technologies and measurement methods that will provide valuable information on the status of these inaccessible areas.
-Recent developments in autonomy research will allow the design and development of a new class of mine explorer service robots, capable of operating in real mine conditions without remote control – such robots do not exist nowadays – UX-1 is the first of its kind!
+The UX-1 explorer employs a wide range of robotics technologies and cutting-edge know-how from deep sea underwater robotic systems, 3D map reconstruction, control and navigation, autonomy and other areas of interest.
+The technologies are adapted and tested in laboratory conditions, similar to those found in flooded mines, integrating imaging and other non-invasive surveying technologies, before the deployment of the system in the real-life environment of underground flooded mines.
+Recent adavances in autonomy research allow the design and development of this new class of mine explorer service robots, capable of operating in real mine conditions without remote control – such robots do not exist nowadays – UX-1 is the first of its kind!

-The deployment of a multi-robotic system in a confined environment, such as a flooded mine, inherits a lot of challenges and problems that must be overcome so that the robots can work autonomously in such spaces, without damaging the equipment and the mine itself.
-The most important challenges that must be overcome in UNEXMIN are:
+The deployment of a multi-robotic system in a confined environment, such as a flooded mine, poses a lot of challenges that must be overcome so that the robots can work autonomously in such spaces, without damaging the equipment and the mine itself.

-To address these major challenges UNEXMIN brings together research teams covering deep sea robotics, autonomy research, mineral exploration and development of miniaturized scientific instruments to create this very specific technology, in a strong collaborative way.
-By doing this, UNEXMIN will open long-term cooperation possibilities between Europe’s Raw Materials and robotic technology provider sectors – this can lead to a reduction in high costs for exploration and to the development of science and technology, one of the EU’s main goals.
+To address major challenges UNEXMIN brings together research teams covering deep sea robotics, autonomy research, mineral exploration and development of miniaturized scientific instruments to create this very specific technology, in a strong collaborative way.
+By doing this, UNEXMIN opens long-term cooperation possibilities between Europe’s Raw Materials and Robotic Technology provider sectors: this can lead to a reduction in high costs for exploration and to the development of science and technology, one of the EU’s main goals.